AI-enhanced Collective Intelligence: AI-enhanced collective intelligence framework

 \subsubsection{\textbf{Explainability}}

 In human-AI decision-making scenarios, people's awareness of how AI works and its outcomes is critical in building a relationship with the system.
 AI explanation can support people in justifying their decisions~\cite{ferreira2021human}.
-A study on content moderation found that when explanations were provided for why content was taken down, removal decisions made jointly by humans and AI were perceived as more trustworthy and acceptable than the same decisions made by humans alone~\cite{wang2023content}.
+A study on content moderation found that when explanations were provided for why the content was taken down, removal decisions made jointly by humans and AI were perceived as more trustworthy and acceptable than the same decisions made by humans alone~\cite{wang2023content}.
 Many researchers have proposed using explainable AI (XAI) to enable humans to rely on AI advice appropriately and reach complementary team performance~\cite{hemmer2022effect}.
+However, some studies suggest that XAI can be associated with a white-box paradox~\cite{cabitza2023rams}, potentially leading to null or detrimental effects.

-Previous research finds that AI explanations can increase human acceptance of AI recommendations, regardless of their correctness~\cite{bansal2021does}, leading to an over-reliance, which threatens the performance of human-AI decision-making.
+Previous research finds that AI explanations can increase human acceptance of AI recommendations, regardless of their correctness~\cite{bansal2021does}, leading to an over-reliance, threatening the performance of human-AI decision-making.
 Whereas another study finds that there are scenarios where AI explanations can reduce over-reliance~\cite{vasconcelos2023explanations} using a cost-benefit framework.
-Some studies show that cognitive forcing can reduce over-reliance compared to the simple explainable AI approaches~\cite{buccinca2021trust}, with a trade-off that the designs most effective in reducing over-reliance were the least favored by users~\cite{buccinca2021trust}.
 The impact of AI explanations on decision-making tasks is contingent upon individuals' diverse levels of domain expertise~\cite{wang2021explanations}.
+Additionally, some studies advocate for the concept of causability~\cite{holzinger2021toward}, which measures whether and to what extent humans can understand a given machine explanation to develop effective human-AI interfaces, particularly in medical AI.